Belden (BDC)

 Belden Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Belden’s ROIC averaged 2.9 percentage point decreases over the last few years.
+On average, Belden’s ROIC decreased by 3.2 percentage points annually each year over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment